-So that the student might be eligible at a later date when their academic performance improved, students were encouraged to still apply.
+So that the student might be eligible at a later date when their academic performance improved, The Program encouraged the students to still apply.
 One school also indicated that they did not feel comfortable in denying students who applied even if the student did not meet eligibility.